 - On volleys, the maneuverability and feel of this racquet will help with touch volleys.
 It can feel unstable defending against fast paced groundstrokes.

-- On returns, the Extreme Tour will generate good power to attack second serves.
+- On returns, the Extreme MP will generate good power to attack second serves.
 Defending against big servers will be a bit more difficult.

 - On serves, this racquet performs best.
 It will maximize your power and spin so you can hit flat, slice, or kick serves with ease.